-1)U.S. Bureau of Mines, Minerals Yearbook, 1974, p.
-298. 2)Gordian Associates, op.cit., p.
-14. 3)U.S. Bureau of Mines, Minerals Yearbook, 1974, p.
+1 U.S. Bureau of Mines, Minerals Yearbook, 1974, p.
 298.

-Another problem which affects the choice between wet and conventional dry systems on one hand and suspension preheaters and precalciners on the other is the presence of certain substances in the raw materials which cause operational difficulties or affect the quality of the product negatively.
-The most important of these substances are alkalis (natrium and potassium).
-If cement containing alkalis is mixed with certain aggregates - prevalent in the Southeastern United States but also in certain other areas, a chemical reaction occurs which causes the concrete to crack.
 Therefore, the alkali content is regulated by law.
 The limit set in the United States is 0.6 %.
 However, even customers in areas without reactive aggregates often specify low alkali cement.
 Other countries also have restrictions on alkali content, although not as stringent.
-Efforts are currently being made in the United States to enforce the restrictions only when necessary.
+Efforts are currently being made in the Unites States to enforce the restrictions only when necessary.